Ketakichavan/tryhackme-devsecops-writeups/README.md

 - This demonstrated how source code intended to be internal-only can still leak sensitive credentials the moment access control is even slightly too permissive.

 <img width="1917" height="867" alt="07-access-tokens-page" src="https://github.com/user-attachments/assets/6b7a8e45-0ed6-4b62-892e-9d8bf5598b10" />

-*Suggested screenshots: the Personal Access Token creation page, and the terminal output showing the enumerator script running and the discovered API key.*

 ---